alimfree/solace/DISCUSSION.md

 ## Project Kickoff & Audit

 I began this project by conducting an audit of the existing state, documented in `audit.md`.
 This process helped me quickly understand the project’s current status, strengths, and weaknesses.
 The audit informed my priorities and highlighted both critical and non-critical issues.
+Then I created an implementation_plan.md to outline scope of effort for this 2 hour project.

 ## Design & Organization